Convex Analysis in Spectral Decomposition Systems: Conjugation and subdifferentiability of spectral functions

 where $\Argmin g$ denotes the set of minimizers of a function $g\colon\HH\to\RX$, that is,

-In this section, we derive formulas for evaluating the conjugate and subdifferential of a spectral function in terms of that of the associated invariant function.
-Towards this end, we first establish a \emph{reduced minimization} principle, which will play a fundamental role in our analysis.
-In essence, one can replace an optimality condition involving spectral functions by one that involves the associated invariant functions and the spectral mapping.
+In this section, we derive formulae for evaluating -- and not merely characterizing -- the conjugate and subdifferential of a spectral function in terms of those of the associated invariant function.
+Towards this end, we first establish in \cref{t:2} a reduced minimization principle, which will play a fundamental role in our analysis in this section as well as in \cref{sec:5}.
+In essence, given a spectral function $\Phi=\varphi\circ\gamma\colon\FH\to\RX$, it describes how the solutions to